grafana/mimir/docs/proposals/ingester-unregister-flexibility.md

 1. Disabling unregister for an ingester that has it enabled by default.
 2. Enabling unregister for an ingester that has it disabled by default.

-When called with the `DELETE` method, the endpoint sets the ingester's unregister state to what was passed via the `-ingester.ring.unregister-on-shutdown` option.
+When called with the `DELETE` method, the endpoint sets the ingester's unregister state to what was passed via the `unregister_on_shutdown` configuration option.
 After doing so, it returns the current unregister value with a `200` status code:
 ```json
 {"unregister": false}
 ```